devychen/JavaStudyTrack/ArrayList.md

 ArrayList is a variable-length data structure. <br>
 You cannot use generic for Array. <br>
 Two drawbacks:
-1. You cannot store primitives in ArrayList, it can only contain Objects.
+1. You cannot store primitives types in ArrayList, it can only contain `Objects` - use wrapper classes instead.
 While Array can contain both. <br>
 2. Using an instance of `ArrayList` is less efficient than using an array.